Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-These disorders are under-recognised, and underestimated in terms of distress and functional impairment.
+BFRB's are the collective name for problematic picking, pulling or biting of skin, hair or nails.
+We all do these things a bit because these are normal primate grooming behaviours, but some people experience ongoing powerful urges that make it very difficult to stop.
+BFRBs are under-recognised, and underestimated in terms of the distress and functional impairment they can cause.
 Individuals can spend decades of their lives blighted by behaviours they cannot control, and for which there is little/no understanding or support available.
 As such, these are some of the most highly stigmatised of all mental health conditions.
+More research is needed to understand the mechanisms and develop interventions for BFRBs.

 For those seeking information and support for pulling/picking/biting disorders (either for yourself or a loved one), BFRB UK & Ireland is a good resource.
 There are also a number of good Facebook support groups (including BFRB UK&I) where you can stay anonymous if you prefer.